Singapore Estate Planning : The Ultimate Checklist

 • Euthanasia is the deliberate ending of the life of a person suffering from an incurable and painful disease.

-• An Advance Medical Directive (AMD) instructs your doctor not to proceed with extraordinary life-sustaining treatment and allows you to die naturally when you become terminally ill and unconscious while minimizing suffering through palliative care and medication.
+• An Advance Medical Directive (AMD) instructs your doctor not to proceed with extraordinary life-sustaining treatment.
+It allows you to die naturally when you become terminally ill and unconscious while minimizing suffering through palliative care and medication.

 5. Trust

-A Trust is a legal entity that holds and manages assets on behalf of beneficiaries.
+A trust is a legal entity that handles and holds assets for people who have been named as beneficiaries.

 Let’s explore the advantages of establishing a Trust in your estate plan.